Birinder1469/BirinderSingh_Blog/_posts/2019-03-30-Privacy_Ethics_Lab2.md

-#### How can you, as a data scientist, control the level of surveillance of your data science products?
+<span style="color:blue; font-family: Georgia;font-size:1.5em;">How can you, as a data scientist, control the level of surveillance of your data science products? </span>

 As a data scientist my interest lies in drawing insights from the data.
 In the process it is my responsibility to handle the data wisely.
 For instance if my interest lies in finding if the drug is effective in treating some particular disease then the most important thing is how the patients react to the drug usage.
 It does not matter who the patient is.
 In this case the de identification can be in the best interest of both the patients and the researchers.
 Some of the de identification techniques to use can be suppressing the specifics, generalizing the observations, k anonymizing so that its tough to narrow down to an individual.
 On the other hand if I am building a recommender system on Netflix or amazon then I need to notify the user that the search history is been logged and if he/she is not okay then not do that.
 Handling data securely can be done by using hash functions or other cryptic techniques so that the transfer of data is safe.